A block Recycled GMRES method with investigations into aspects of solver performance: Background

-The extension of GCRO-DR and other such methods is a natural one to make.
-This paper follows from the development of the block GCRO-DR high-performance implementation \cite{PS.GCRODR-Code.2011} in the Belos package of the Trilinos project \cite{2011a}.
-Based upon this code, the authors of \cite{Yan-Fei.GCH.2016-inprep} have extended this method to the flexible preconditioning setting and treat the issue of inexact block Krylov subspace breakdown thoroughly.
-Other such methods have also been extended to the block setting; see, e.g., \cite{Darnell2008,MZL.2014}.
-In this paper we: \begin{itemize} \item derive the block version of GCRO-DR, as implemented in \cite{PS.GCRODR-Code.2011}, \item discuss implementation decisions to favor block operations, including increasing the Krylov subspace block size using random vectors, \item demonstrate performance gains of a block Krylov subspace recycling over its single-vector counterpart, \item demonstrate the superiority of block, sparse matrix operations in terms appropriate data metrics relevant in the high-performance computing context, \item and study the efficiency of block operations specific to the block GCRO-DR setting. \end{itemize} It should be noted that the last two goals are achieved through direct measurement of data movement and cache use efficiency on the processor.
+In this paper we: \begin{itemize} \item derive the block version of \gcrodr, as implemented in \cite{PS.GCRODR-Code.2011}, \item discuss implementation decisions to favor block operations, including increasing the Krylov subspace block size using random vectors, \item demonstrate performance gains of a block Krylov subspace recycling over its single-vector counterpart, \item show that the block, sparse matrix operations perform well in terms appropriate data metrics relevant in the high-performance computing context, \item and study the efficiency of block operations specific to the block \gcrodr setting. \end{itemize} The last two goals are achieved through direct measurement of data movement and cache use efficiency on the processor.
 Through carefully designed experiments, we are able to show that the cost of applying an operator to a block of vectors is often marginally greater than applying the operator to a single vector in terms of data movement and usage cost metrics.
 Thus, we show that block methods can offer an accelerated convergence rate while reducing the overall data transmission costs by avoiding data movement bottlenecks in modern hardware architectures.